Interstate 64 in Virginia: I-64 widening projects

-Two segments on I-64 have been identified as candidates for widening: I-64 on the Virginia Peninsula from New Kent County to Newport News and I-64 in South Hampton Roads from the I-464/US 17/SR 168 interchange in Chesapeake to the Bowers Hill Interchange in Suffolk.
+Three segments on I-64 have been identified as candidates for widening: The rural section of I-64 from I-295 near Richmond to the York County/James City County line, from the York County/James City County line to Newport News, and from Newport News to I-464/US 17/SR 168 interchange in Chesapeake to the Bowers Hill Interchange in Suffolk.
+Following the completion of all of these widening segments in summer 2029, the entirety of I-64 east of Richmond will consist of at least three lanes in each direction.